ljosberinn/xeph-ui/augmentation-log-issues.md

 - `Dematerialize` (id 461498) is only reattributing `Shifting Sands` - cannot crit, so only `Ebon Might` missing
 - `Controlled Instincts` (id 444720) does not reattribute anything (Arcane)
 - `Controlled Instincts` (id 444487) does not reattribute anything (Frost)
+- `Arcane Phoenix` (pet spawn id 448659) does not reattribute anything

 ## Warlock